George Roche III

 George Charles Roche III (May 16, 1935 – May 5, 2006) was the 11th president of Hillsdale College, serving from 1971 to 1999.
-He was led to resign following a scandal surrounding an alleged sexual affair between Roche and his daughter-in-law, Lissa Jackson Roche, and her subsequent suicide.
+He was led to resign after a scandal surrounding an alleged sexual affair between him and his daughter-in-law, Lissa Jackson Roche, and her subsequent suicide.

 Roche received his bachelor's degree from Regis College (now Regis University) in 1956.
-He later received a masters and Ph.D. from the University of Colorado.
+He later received a master's and Ph.D. from the University of Colorado.

-Prior to becoming president of Hillsdale College Roche was a professor at the Colorado School of Mines.
+Before becoming president of Hillsdale College, Roche was a professor at the Colorado School of Mines.
 He also worked with the Foundation for Economic Education.

 The Center for Constructive Alternatives seminar program and the college's widely circulated speech digest, Imprimis, were started during Roche's years as college president.
 Under his leadership, many new buildings were constructed, including a sports complex that bears his name.
-Roche authored many books, such as Legacy of Freedom, The Bewildered Society, and The Book of Heroes, although it is believed that Lissa Roche, his daughter-in-law who worked at the college, was the ghostwriter of his later books.
-In the case of The Book of Heroes, Lissa is sometimes listed as a co-author and is acknowledged as a major contributor in its introduction.
+Roche authored many books, such as Legacy of Freedom, The Bewildered Society, and The Book of Heroes.
+Lissa is sometimes listed as a co-author of The Book of Heroes and is acknowledged as a major contributor in its introduction.

 Ronald Reagan appointed Roche chairman of the National Council on Educational Research in 1984.

+Personal life

+Roche's first wife was June Roche, and they had four children together.
+In 1971, when Roche became president of Hillsdale College, the family moved to Michigan.
+In 1999, the Roches divorced, and George remarried that same year.

-The scandal broke out in 1999 when Lissa Jackson Roche claimed to have had an affair spanning 19 years with George Roche III, her husband's father.
-She threatened suicide, and her husband found her in the college arboretum with a handgun and her blood still warm, but was unable to prevent her self-inflicted death.
-Roche resigned in November 1999 and left public life.
+Scandal broke out upon George's remarriage, still in 1999, when his daughter-in-law, Lissa Jackson Roche, claimed to have had an affair with him spanning 19 years.
+She threatened suicide, and her husband found her in the college arboretum with a handgun and her blood still warm; he was unable to prevent her self-inflicted death.
+Roche was placed on leave of absence, but resigned nine days later and left public life.
 The widely publicized scandal brought national attention to Roche and Hillsdale.
 The 2000 book Hillsdale: Greek Tragedy in America's Heartland explores the events and questions whether Lissa Roche's death was actually suicide.
 Roche denied Lissa's allegations.

-After the scandal Roche moved to a remote cabin in Colorado.
+After the scandal, Roche moved to a remote cabin in Colorado.
 He visited Michigan briefly in 2005 to celebrate his 70th birthday.
 He died on May 5, 2006, in Louisville, Kentucky.